This article may contain links from our partners.

 Employment of web developers is projected to grow 13 percent from 2018 to 2028, much faster than the average for all occupations.
 Demand will be driven by the growing popularity of mobile devices and ecommerce.

-Public relations specialist, on the other hand, is a job category that’s in high demand.
+Public relations specialist jobs are in high demand.
 It’s also one of the few fields where you can get paid well without having to stay at your desk all day.

 Public relations specialists are not just writers or marketers—they’re much more than that!